 - Dose Escalation and Dose Confirmation Periods: Histologically- or cytologically-confirmed advanced/metastatic solid tumor or lymphoma by pathology report and who has received, or been intolerant to, all approved therapies

 - Dose Expansion Period: Histologically or cytologically confirmed diagnosis of: epithelial cancer of the ovary, fallopian tube, or peritoneum which is platinum resistant or platinum refractory.
-Patients must have received at least 2 prior lines of therapy.
-Patients with known BRCA mutation positive must have been treated with and progressed on at least 1 prior PARPi (poly(ADP-ribose) polymerase inhibitor)
+Participants must have received at least 2 prior lines of therapy.
+Participants with known Breast Cancer gene 1 (BRCA) mutation positive must have been treated with and progressed on at least 1 prior poly[ADP-ribose] polymerase inhibitor (PARPi)

 - Lesions for intratumoral injection and biopsies: